Back to preparing for your appointment

 A breast cancer screening is an important way to identify anything abnormal and connect you with follow-up testing and treatment if you need it.
-Women’s Wellness Connection offers free breast cancer screenings and follow-up to eligible women.
+Women’s Wellness Connection offers free breast cancer screenings and follow-up to those who qualify.
 There are two types of breast cancer screenings.
 Nearly 100 percent of women who find breast cancer early survive at least 5 years.

 Your clinical breast exam